forwardemail/forwardemail.net/app/views/faq/index.md

 ## What are your outbound SMTP limits

 We rate limit users and domains to 300 outbound SMTP messages per 1 day.
 This averages 9000+ emails in a calendar month.
-If you need to exceed this amount or have consistently large emails, then please contact us.
+If you need to exceed this amount or have consistently large emails, then please [contact us](https://forwardemail.net/help).

+## Do I need approval to enable SMTP

+Yes, please note that in order to maintain IP reputation and ensure deliverability, Forward Email has a manual review process on a per-domain basis for outbound SMTP approval.
+Email <support@forwardemail.net> or open a [help request](https://forwardemail.net/help) for approval.
+This typically takes less than 24 hours, with most requests being honored within 1-2 hours.
+In the near future we aim to make this process instant with additional spam controls and alerting.
+This process ensures that your emails reach the inbox and your messages don't get marked as spam.

+## Do you support newsletters or mailing lists for marketing related emails?

+Yes, you can read more at <https://forwardemail.net/guides/newsletter-with-listmonk>.

+Please note that in order to maintain IP reputation and ensure deliverability, Forward Email has a manual review process on a per-domain basis for **newsletter approval**.
+Email <support@forwardemail.net> or open a [help request](https://forwardemail.net/help) for approval.
+This typically takes less than 24 hours, with most requests being honored within 1-2 hours.
+In the near future we aim to make this process instant with additional spam controls and alerting.
+This process ensures that your emails reach the inbox and your messages don't get marked as spam.

 ## What are your SMTP server configuration settings